 Due to COVID-19 there may be additional restrictions that apply to travel insurance, and it may not be available at all.
 In addition, circumstances may change while you are travelling that may impact your ability to make a claim under the policy.
 Please contact a licensed insurance agent or insurer for further information regarding these restrictions before purchasing a travel insurance policy.

 When planning a trip outside of Canada, people often consider purchasing travel insurance.
 Travel insurance protects you in case of unexpected medical emergencies and related expenses that may happen while you are travelling.

 There are many different types of travel insurance available.
-Policies may include coverage for medical related losses such as hospitalization and ambulance costs, or non-medical coverage such as trip cancellation and lost baggage.
+Policies may include coverage for medical related losses if you get injured or sick while travelling such as hospitalization and ambulance costs, or non-medical coverage such as trip cancellation/interruption and lost baggage.
+Trip cancellation/interruption insurance provides protection if you need to cancel your trip due to a covered risk.
 It’s important to know what kind of coverage you have so you don’t get caught footing the bill for something you thought was covered.